ReactTraining/react-workshop/README.md

 When you start our code, it will start the app at port `3000` and a small local database at port `3333`.
 Don't worry too much about the database, it's nothing big or harmful.
 It's a tool called `json-server` which runs 100% within the React Training repo so as soon as you quit the app and if you remove the repo, you've removed the database.

-There are some rare times when you quit the app the background process for port `3333` remains open and this will mean you cant start the app again until the port is closed.
+There are some rare times when you quit the app the background process for port `3333` remains open and this will prevent you from starting the app again until the port is closed.
 So we made `npm run kill-db` as a command for you in case this happens.

 ## Updating